Your teaching future starts here...

 Why study at St Vincent College?

-St Vincent College Adult & Higher Education Department has extensive experience of delivering distance learning CertEd courses.
+St Vincent College Adult & Higher Education Department has extensive experience of delivering teacher training.

 Tutors have strong academic and teaching qualifications as well as current research skills.
 Tutorial support is a strong feature of all courses offered by the department.
-There is a good range of resources available to support your studies and access to a range of other relevant qualifications offered by the college, including Maths and English GCSE at no extra cost, which you can take alongside the CertEd course.
+There is a good range of resources available to support your studies.

 What will I experience?